Get Rates Near You!

 How to Buy an IPO

-Also, compare the price of the IPO to the earnings potential of the company.
+Also, compare the price of the IPO to the company’s earnings potential.
 It may be a good business, but if everyone already recognizes that, the stock may be issued at too high a price.

 If you go through this process and are interested in buying an IPO, here’s what comes next: